barumau/pandunia/eng/I-historia.md

 Ideas for Pandunia were formed in an inspiring environment.
-Risto, the initiator of Pandunia, worked and exchanged ideas with other people who are interested in languages.
+Risto, the initiator of Pandunia, worked and exchanged ideas with other people who were interested in constructed languages.
 He participated in forums like the [AUXLANG](https://listserv.brown.edu/cgi-bin/wa?A0=AUXLANG) mailing list and the [Auxlangs](https://www.reddit.com/r/auxlangs/) bulletin board in Reddit.